-Coffee with the Principal & Dean
+Coffee with the Administration Team

 Meetings are held where deep discussions and active participation in regards to school updates including the development of our Local Control Accountability Plan.
-Join the Principal and Dean for quarterly gatherings to share, discuss and participate in our school updates including the development of our Local Control Accountability Plan.
+Join the Principal and Vice Principal for monthly gatherings to share, discuss and participate in our school updates including the development of our Local Control Accountability Plan.